olumidedaramola21/InvoiSmart/README.md

-# InvoiSmart
+# Invoice Generator

-A Flask-based automatic invoice generator leveraging WeasyPrint, featuring a customizable invoice template.
+A Flask-based invoice generator leveraging WeasyPrint, featuring a customizable invoice template.
 This system dynamically generates invoices using Jinja, simplifying the process of crafting polished and professional invoices.

 ## Requirements: